List of The Blacklist characters: Raymond Reddington

-Raymond "Red" Reddington is an ex-United States Navy officer, presumed to be an officer of the Office of Naval Intelligence, and number 4 on the FBI's Most Wanted List.
+Raymond "Red" Reddington is an ex-United States Navy officer, presumed to be an officer of the Office of Naval Intelligence, and number three on the FBI's Most Wanted List.
 A U.S. Naval Academy graduate, he worked in US counterintelligence and was being groomed for admiral when something happened on his way home for the Christmas holidays.
-It is later revealed that Reddington was accused of committing treason by leaking information to the Soviet Union that led to the death of several American naval officers.
+Reddington was later revealed to have been accused of committing treason by leaking information to the Soviet Union that led to the death of several American naval officers.
 Nicknamed "the concierge of crime", Reddington is known for brokering deals between criminals.
-He willingly surrenders to the FBI and provides information on a roster of criminals that he refers to as "the blacklist", dangerous criminals who are so careful to avoid leaving any traces behind that the FBI has not even detected their existence.
-His ethics are somewhat murky, and he espouses the use of some crimes (such as extortion, counterfeiting, torture, and murder) in the service of "the greater good".
-He uses his arrangement with the FBI to pursue his own secret agenda; it is revealed that he needed their help to find Berlin, a mysterious nemesis who had been attacking his organization.